membriux/Teach-Webdev-SHPE/CompletedProjects/mongo-chat/README.md

     - under models, create the schema for a chat message
     - a chat contains a message, sender and a timestamp

+6. When user sends a chat save it in the database

+    - create public route to fetch all previous chat messages
+    - create a get request in the front end to fetch all messages